Smileys Surveys

 When should I send Smileys surveys?

-Because smiley faces are so closely tied to emotional responses, they’re a fantastic pairing with satisfaction-type questions.
 If you’re looking to measure happiness with a specific interaction, send your Smileys survey within 24 hours of that touchpoint.
 If you’re instead looking to measure overall happiness with your brand, product, or service, consider sending every 3 to 6 months.

 Common use cases for Smileys